-The tomb in Parc le Breos was built in the younger Neolithic period, around 3800 – 3500 BC and it was used for several hundred years.
+The tomb in Parc le Breos was built in the younger Neolithic period, around 3800 – 3500 BC (bones found in the tomb were dated for this period) and it was used for several hundred years.
 It was connected with the change of lifestyle in north-western Europe and the transition from a nomadic hunter-gatherer to a settled farmer.
+It probably influenced the development of a sense of territoriality and inheritance rights, and thus the desire to pay tribute to ancestors.
+A visible manifestation of this aspiration could be monumental tombs, also used to carry out religious ceremonies in their vicinity.
+The decline in the use of megalithic tombs took place around 2500 BC, when other methods of burial began to gain importance.
 The tomb was discovered in 1869 by workers working on road construction.

-Currently, the top layer of the tomb (cairn) has disappeared.
+Currently, the top layer of the tomb (cairn) has disappeared, however, its lower part has been reconstructed.
 There is a passage and four burial chambers with lateral stones forming them and the lower part of the tomb, allowing to visualize its size.
 The monument is available for free to explore.

 Website coflein.gov.uk, Parc le Breos burial chamber; Parc cwm long cairn.